 It is a surgical procedure that aims to improve the appearance of the waist, tighten the abdominal muscles and remove excess fat, skin and stretch marks below the navel.
 In an extended abdominoplasty, a liposuction of the middle and lateral part of the abdomen in addition to the abdominoplasty is used to sculpt and detail the body that the patient wishes.
 A tummy tuck can also be combined with procedures in other parts of the body, such as liposuction of the sides of the abdomen, thighs, and / or breast surgery.
 If the procedure is limited to the area below the navel it is called mini abdominoplasty.
 A tummy tuck can also be combined with procedures in other parts of the body, such as liposuction of the sides of the abdomen, thighs, and / or breast surgery.
 Visit our Mommy Makeover section for more information on combination surgery

 Dr. Makhlouf believes that the pre-operative appointment is one of the most important parts of getting excellent results.
 The procedure is explained in even more detail along with risks and complications, medical history is again reviewed, instructions for pre and post operative care are given as well as the prescriptions.

 On the morning of surgery, Dr. Makhlouf carefully marks the patient.
-Patients are then given an intravenous antibiotic and SCD boots are placed these massage the legs and help avoid the formation of blood clots.
-The procedure can range from an hour and a half to four hours.
+Patients are then given an intravenous antibiotic and SCD boots are placed.
+These massage the legs and help avoid the formation of blood clots.
+The procedure can range from 1.5 – 4 hours.
 Patients are able to return to their homes the same day of the surgery after they have demonstrated that they can walk, talk, retain fluids and urinate.

 Frequently Asked Questions

 Belly button Technique